ManiGillier/glados/language_reference/language_reference.md

 As the language is heavily based on the **French language**, it has shaped many of our syntax decisions :

-- We made it mandatory to put a space before and after a puncutuation sign as it is a [french grammar rule](https://formations.mer.gouv.fr/sites/default/files/2023-11/Espacement%20avant%20et%20apr%C3%A8s%20les%20signes%20de%20ponctuation%20et%20les%20symboles.pdf).
-This works for (':', '.', '«', '»').
+- We made it mandatory to put spaces where needed in case of punctiation, as it is a [french grammar rule](https://formations.mer.gouv.fr/sites/default/files/2023-11/Espacement%20avant%20et%20apr%C3%A8s%20les%20signes%20de%20ponctuation%20et%20les%20symboles.pdf).
+This works for (':', '.', '«', '»', ',').
 - We decided to replace all operations symbols by their literal French equivalent as we wanted this language to use **as many french words as possible** in order to represent **France**.
 Therefore, operations such as `+` or `*` are being replaced by `plus` and `multiplié par`.
 This forces to have at least one space before and after such operations as they are now depicted as **words**.
 - As it can become easily overwhelming to type out every single operation using its own word representation, we created alternatives to some operations to make them